OK2AMA/SmartCook/README.md

 # SmartCook
+# Introduce
-Smart Cooker, AKA "Karel"
+Smart Cooker, AKA "Tonda"

 SmartCook is device useful in everyday life.

+# Description
 It is cooker with precise temperature PID controller.
 It is based on Rice Cooker machine with added temperature sensor.